ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.en-ca.md

 If the gateway still exists, go to the VM in the VM section of your Prism Central WebUI.

-Click on the OVHgateway VM and open the "NICs" tab.
+Click on the OVHgateway VM and open the `NICs` tab.

 ![check subnet on gateway2](images/check_subnet_name0.png){.thumbnail}